Coroner rules on Roman coin hoard found at Bredon Hill

 The county's deputy coroner Marguerite Elcock made the ruling at an inquest in Stourport-on-Severn, on Wednesday.

-Under the 1996 Treasure Act, items more than 300 years old and containing precious metals have to be declared.'Turbulent time'
+Under the 1996 Treasure Act, items more than 300 years old and containing precious metals have to be declared.

 The coins are mainly bronze, with some silver content, and feature 16 different emperors, spanning 38 years.